 Mustered Out: 12/6/65 Ft.
 Leavenworth, KS

-Members of 16th, a three year "western theatre" regiment were drawn from throughout the State on the heels of the infamous 8/63 William Quantrill raid on Hays, Kansas during which Rebel guerrillas slaughtered approximately 150 men and boys.
+Members of 16th, a three year "western theatre" regiment were drawn from throughout Kansas on the heels of the infamous 8/63 William Quantrill raid on Hays during which Rebel guerrillas slaughtered approximately 150 men and boys.
 Many of those who volunteered to join the 16th had seen prior service which gave the regiment a head start in terms of discipline and soldierly conduct.

 Residence: Minneola, KS Age: 21.11 yrs.

 Mustered Out/Discharged: 12/6/65 Ft.
 Leavenworth, KS

 NOTE: The original birth to death biographical profile on William Ellison was written during the early yeas of the Union Veterans Buried In Washington State project.
 As such, it suffered from a lack of in-depth research resources and size limitations.
 The profile which follows was created in October, 2018.
 While it is much more detailed than the original, it still lacks the detail found in biographies more recently entered onto this site.

 William Thomas Ellison was born 12/7/41 in Miller County, MO to parents Thomas D. (b.
 10/20/17 or 19 KY,) and Mary (nee McCubbin b.
 10/4/18 or 20 KY) Ellison.
 The Ellisons were a farm family.